 Mongolia is a Buddhist country so you should be mindful of customs and differences to traditions known to you, including protocols such as not wearing short sleeve shirts.
 Dress modestly and act respectfully throughout your trip.

 Be mindful if you are of Chinese, Japanese, or Korean descent as you may be a target for nationalist groups.

-If you do not obtain a Mongolian registration card you will be required to carry your passport at all time, please keep a copy of your biometric data (which will be taken upon entry – fingerprints) and Mongolian border immigration stamp in a secure place.
+The best travel advice for Mongolia is that, if you do not obtain a Mongolian registration card you will be required to carry your passport at all time, please keep a copy of your biometric data (which will be taken upon entry – fingerprints) and Mongolian border immigration stamp in a secure place.

 Mongolia has wealth in terms of its natural resources, which will help sustain its potential growth for the future.
 With a majority of its inhabitants in the capital, it does have tribes towards its outer regions dependant on farming.
 Mongolia holds international ties with over 183 states, with its main ally sharing a 3,500-kilometer border with Russia.
 There have been previous disputes over territory with its neighbour to the south, China, however in recent years its relations have been somewhat dependent on the attitudes between China and Russia.